Part 3: Deep Dive - Spark Window Functions

 A SpecificInternalRow is a specialized row representation that internally uses MutableValue types.

-A MutableValue is of specific type, like Int, Boolean, etc. and allows in-place updates of values.
+A MutableValue can be of specific type, like Int, Boolean, etc. and allows in-place updates of values.
 These in-place updates minimizes the object creation and hence reduce the impact of garbage collection.
 The SpecificInternalRow is a container for the array of MutableValue, where their types can be derived by the schema.

-For e.g., SpecificInternalRow accepts a sequence of data types, and for each type it creates a corresponding MutableValue.
+During creating, a SpecificInternalRow accepts a sequence of data types, and for each type it creates a corresponding MutableValue.
 Here is the code snippet for the same,

 def this(dataTypes: Seq[DataType]) = {